fhircat/CORD-19-on-FHIR/README.md

 # CORD-19-on-FHIR -- Semantics for COVID-19 Discovery

-CORD-19-on-FHIR is a superset of the
-COVID-19 Open Research Dataset [(CORD-19)](https://pages.semanticscholar.org/coronavirus-research) data, provided by the [Allen Institute](https://alleninstitute.org/) to support research on COVID-19 / SARS-CoV-2 / Novel Coronavirus.
+CORD-19-on-FHIR is a Linked Data version of the COVID-19 Open Research Dataset [(CORD-19)](https://pages.semanticscholar.org/coronavirus-research) data, provided by the [Allen Institute](https://alleninstitute.org/) to support research on COVID-19 / SARS-CoV-2 / Novel Coronavirus.
 It is represented in [FHIR RDF](https://www.hl7.org/fhir/rdf.html) and was produced by data mining the CORD-19 dataset and adding semantic annotations.
 The purpose is to facilitate linkage with other biomedical datasets and enable answering research questions.